Jailhouse Rock (film): Release

 Jailhouse Rock premiered on October 24, 1957, at Loews State Theater in Memphis.
 Female lead Judy Tyler had been killed in an automobile accident soon before the film's release, and a devastated Presley did not attend the premiere.
 (Note: Some sources, such as Adam Victor in The Elvis Encyclopedia and Albert Goldman in Elvis, claim that Presley never watched the completed film.)
 The film opened nationally on November 8 at the Warner Theatre in New York City.
 The film premiered at the Odeon Cinema, Richmond on January 17, 1958.

 Reception

 Box office

 The film peaked at #3 on the Variety box-office chart and reached #14 for the year.

-According to MGM records, the film earned $3.2 million in the U.S. and Canada and $1,075,000 elsewhere during its initial theatrical run, resulting in a profit of $1,051,000.
+According to MGM records, the film earned $3.2 million in the U.S. and Canada and $1,075,000 elsewhere during its initial theatrical run for a profit of $1,051,000.

 In 1957, Presley was ranked the fourth-leading box-office commodity in the film industry.
 According to Variety, by 1969, Jailhouse Rocks gross income in the U.S. and Canada was comparable to that of The Wizard of Oz (1939).